avoidwork/woodland/README.md

 Executes after the connection has been decorated, but before the middleware executes.

 ##### error (req, res, err)
-Executes if the request cannot be routed, default handler sends a basic text response.
+Executes after the response has been sent.

 ##### finish (req, res)
 Executes after the response has been sent.